dingdata/workout-app/README.md

 ## Client .env file

-There are some env values in client to take note, which heroku will also need to be configured SKIP_PREFLIGHT_CHECK=true REACT_APP_API_URL=http://localhost:4000
+There are some env values in client to take note, which heroku will also need to be configured accordingly SKIP_PREFLIGHT_CHECK=true REACT_APP_API_URL=http://localhost:4000